 (A linear fit probably isn't the "best" fit -- my spreadsheet finds a slightly higher R2 for a power law fit -- but this is just blog-work, not rocket science.)

-Like I said, I'm sure this isn't original, but it's a little useful, and it was fun to work out.
+Like I said, I'm sure this isn't original, but it's a little useful (at least to numbers geeks like me), and it was fun to work out.

 (Mostly it was fun to work out.)